 In 2004, CRAG-VT closed on the purchase of the Bolton Quarry.
-This 30-acre parcel includes stunning vertical ice pillars and aesthetically pleasing rock climbs.
-CRAG-VT’s acquisition of the Quarry is the first land conservation purchase specifically for rock and ice climbing in Vermont, and one of only a few in the United States.
+This 30-acre parcel includes stunning vertical ice pillars and some classic rock climbs.
+CRAG-VT’s acquisition of the Quarry was the first land conservation purchase specifically for rock and ice climbing in Vermont, and one of only a few to have been completed in the country.

 Funding for the acquisition was provided by the Vermont Housing and Conservation Board (VHCB), the Vermont Recreation Trails Grant Program, The Access Fund, and Climb High/Mammut.
-CRAG-VT’s more than 125 member donors were also critical to the project’s success.
+More than 125 CRAG-VT member donors were also critical to the project’s success.

-The Quarry will be permanently protected for climbing and recreation under a conservation easement held by the Vermont Land Trust and VHCB.
+With the acquisition, the Bolton Quarry was also permanently protected for climbing and recreation under a conservation easement held by the Vermont Land Trust and VHCB.

 Click Here for more information on climbing at the Bolton Quarry.